---

 > Requests](/docs/manage-cdn-usage#edge-requests).

-- To reduce cost, you can change the sample rate at a project level by using the `@vercel/speed-insights` package as explained in [Sample rate](/docs/speed-insights/package#samplerate).
-You can also provide a cost limit under your team's Billing settings page to ensure no more data points are collected for the rest of the billing period once the limit has been reached
+- To reduce cost, change the sample rate at a project level by using the `@vercel/speed-insights` package as explained in [Sample rate](/docs/speed-insights/package#samplerate).
+You can also set a cost limit under your team's Billing settings page to stop event collection for the rest of the billing period after your team reaches the limit

 - Use [beforeSend](/docs/speed-insights/package#beforesend) to exclude page views and events that might not be relevant

-- You may want to [disable speed insights](/docs/speed-insights/disable) for projects that no longer need it.
-This will stop data points getting collected for a project
+- [Disable Speed Insights](/docs/speed-insights/using-speed-insights#disabling-speed-insights) for projects that no longer need it.
+This stops Vercel from collecting events for a project

 ## Managing Monitoring events

-> **💡 Note:** Monitoring has become part of Observability, and is therefore included with
+> **💡 Note:** Monitoring is now part of Observability, and Observability Plus includes it

-> Observability Plus at no additional cost.
-If you are currently paying for
+> at no additional cost.
+If you are currently paying for Monitoring,

 > [migrate](/docs/observability#enabling-observability-plus) to Observability